-PFE3 Equipment is appropriate for use, maintained, validated and where appropriate monitored
+PFE3 Equipment is appropriate for use, maintained, validated and where appropriate monitored b) Equipment is appropriate for the management of bariatric bodies.

 - a) Items of equipment in the mortuary are in a good condition and appropriate for use:

 - i. fridges / freezers

 - ii. hydraulic trolleys

 - iii. post mortem tables

 - iv. hoists

 - v. saws (manual and/or oscillating)